 Recently I was talking to one of my buddies that works in the world of agricultural finance (so he and his co-workers are familiar with many basic financial principles) and he asked me for my opinion on corporate class funds.
-I told him that to be honest, I didn’t know too much about what advantages they offered because I almost assuredly wasn’t interested in them seeing as how they were just mutual funds with a twist.
+I told him that, to be honest, I didn’t know too much about what advantages they offered because I almost assuredly wasn’t interested in them seeing as how they were just mutual funds with a twist.
 He claimed that they were becoming all the rage in his office, and some guys were swearing by them.
 I decided to do a little research and educate myself on what the nuts and bolts of corporate class funds were.
-I wish I could say that I found a great investment opportunity, but unfortunately I’m fairly certain they are just another financial instrument cooked up the banking industry to separate you from your investment dollars.
+I wish I could say that I found a great investment opportunity, but unfortunately, I’m fairly certain they are just another financial instrument cooked up by the banking industry to separate you from your investment dollars.
+Needless to say, I’ll stick with purchasing index ETFs through my discount brokerage account (see my Questrade Review) and my robo advisor TFSA.

 Advantages… Kind Of